Bollob\'as type theorems for hemi-bundled two families: Conclusion

 As another natural direction for research about extremal problems, it's also worth considering our theorems from the perspective of stability.
-Since we have proved the bound of these collections of pairs of subspaces (or sets) in Theorem \ref{setint} respectively, is the trivial structure:
+Since we have proved the bound of these collections of pairs of subspaces (or sets) in Theorem~\ref{setint} respectively, is the trivial structure:

 the only structure that attains these bounds?
-If not, what's all the other extremal structures?
+If not, what is the complete set of other extremal structures?
 This question might not be easy.
-To our knowledge, the uniqueness of the extremal structure for Theorem \ref{threshold_Furedi} has still not been settled, so it might need different methods for solving questions of this kind.
+To our knowledge, the uniqueness of the extremal structure for Theorem~\ref{threshold_Furedi} has still not been settled, so it might need different methods for solving questions of this kind.